junyeopN/blog/index.md

 ## 1. Working Career

 I'm in my 5th year working as a Data Scientist + Backend Engineer.
-I work in a team that services Map application.
+I team that services Map application.
 I specialize in:

 1. Rust/C++ backend engineering
    - As a junior I was in charge of the backend server that calculated the Walkpath.